 - Make sure that you don’t cut glass around people not wearing safety glasses.
 Flying chips could potentially hit their eyes as easily as yours.

 - Never use a mosaic glass cutter to cut materials other than glass, especially hard porcelain.
 The wheel-shaped blades can shatter.

-- Steel hand plier with cushion grip
+- steel hand plier with cushion grip

-- Dual carbide steel cutting blades
+- replaceable carbide steel cutting blades

 How To Cut Glass Tile